Anthony van Diemen: Legacy

 Van Diemen is also commemorated in Van Diemen Gulf on the coast of northern Australia.
 He commissioned a further voyage from Tasman in 1644.
 Van Diemen died in 1645 in Batavia, Dutch East Indies.
 The company granted his wife a large pension and she retired to the Netherlands.

 Her name is perpetuated in the name of the westernmost point of the North Island of New Zealand, Cape Maria van Diemen, named by Tasman in 1643, and by Maria Island off the east coast of Tasmania.
 It is one of only two geographical locations in New Zealand to have the name Tasman gave them, the other being Three Kings Islands.

-Van Diemen also gives his name to Fort Antonio in modern-day Tamsui at the mouth of the Tamsui River in northern Taipei, Taiwan, which was built by the Dutch on the site of an abandoned Spanish fort in an historical area now known as the Fort San Domingo museum complex, the name of which causes ongoing confusion about the actual name of the main fort building along with its Dutch origins.
+Van Diemen also gives his name to Fort Antonio in modern-day Tamsui at the mouth of the Tamsui River in northern Taipei, Taiwan, which was built by the Dutch on the site of an abandoned Spanish fort in an historical area now known as the Fort Santo Domingo museum complex, the name of which causes ongoing confusion about the actual name of the main fort building along with its Dutch origins.

 In 1842, the venomous Australian and southern Papuan, elapid Whip Snake genus Demansia was named in honour of van Diemen by J. E. Gray of the British Museum in London.